What if the family says no to getting the COVID vaccine?

 Vaccination against COVID is very important for people with intellectual disability.
 It protects people from catching COVID.
 This is particularly important for many people with intellectual disability who have other health conditions or find it hard to understand and comply with social distancing and other COVID protection measures.

-If a person is in doubt, they can talk to their GP and other people they trust.
+If a person over 16 is in doubt, they can talk to their GP and other people they trust.

 If a person cannot understand what a vaccination involves and its benefits, then the law in NSW says that a “person responsible” can consent for the person.